quickapps/docs/eng/developers/jquery-ui.md

 ---

-To load all the libraries at once you can use the both the special word `all`, or simply use the attach() method with no arguments:
+To load all the libraries at once you can use both the special word `all` or simply use the attach() method with no arguments:

     $this->jQueryUI->attach('all');
 	// or